-Neil Lawrence is the DeepMind Professor of Machine Learning at the University of Cambridge in the Department of Computer Science and Technology.
+Neil Lawrence is the DeepMind Professor of Machine Learning at the University of Cambridge in the Department of Computer Science and Technology where he also leads the Accelerate Programme for Scientific Discovery.
 He has a Senior AI Fellowship from the Alan Turing Institute.
 He is co-host of “Talking Machines” podcast and a Visiting Professor at the University of Sheffield.

 He received his bachelor’s degree in Mechanical Engineering from the University of Southampton in 1994.
 Following a period as an field engineer on oil rigs in the North Sea he returned to academia to complete his PhD in 2000 at the Computer Lab in Cambridge University.
 He spent a year at Microsoft Research in Cambridge before leaving to take up a Lectureship at the University of Sheffield, where he was subsequently appointed Senior Lecturer in 2005.
 In January 2007 he took up a post as a Senior Research Fellow at the School of Computer Science in the University of Manchester where he worked in the Machine Learning and Optimisation research group.
 In August 2010 he returned to Sheffield to take up a collaborative Chair in Neuroscience and Computer Science.
 From 2016 to 2019 he was Director of Machine Learning at Amazon where he world on deploying machine learning solutions for Prime Air, Alexa and in the Amazon supply chain.